microsoft/botframework-solutions/docs/_docs/skills/tutorials/create-skill/csharp/7-add-your-skill.md

 ## Validate the Skill manifest endpoint

-- To validate your Skill is deployed and working open up a browser window and navigate to your deployed Skill manifest (`/api/skill/manifest endpoint`). e.g.  `http://localhost:3978/api/skill/manifest`
+- To validate your Skill is deployed and working open up a browser window and navigate to your deployed Skill manifest. e.g.  `http://localhost:3978/manifest/manifest.json`

 ## Adding your skill to an assistant